 Hibiscus cordofanus, Hibiscus unidens, Hibiscus verrucosus, Ketmia glandulosa

 Bloom Time: Late summer or fall

-Hibiscus asper is a perennial herb up to 6.6 feet (2 m) tall.
-The stems have fine prickles and simple or stellate hairs.
-The leaves are green with with 2-fid stellate hairs on ribs and veins.
-The flowers are pale yellow with red-purple base and up to 1.2 inches (3 cm) in diameter.
-Hibiscus asper was and sometimes still is considered conspecific with Hibiscus cannabinus.
+Hibiscus asper is a perennial herb that grows up to 6.6 feet (2 m) tall.
+Stems have fine prickles and simple or stellate hairs.
+Leaves are green with 2-fid stellate hairs on ribs and veins.
+Flowers are pale yellow with a red-purple base and up to 1.2 inches (3 cm) in diameter.
+This species was and sometimes still is considered conspecific with Hibiscus cannabinus.